Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

-However, this optimistic limit assumes that an instruction can be accessed in one clock cycle.
+However, this optimistic limit assumes that the processor can access its instructions in one clock cycle.
 It is usually not the case, but it seems to be a good approximation.
-On one side, even a cached instruction in the memory needs about five times more access time, and the time required to access 'far' memory is roughly 100 times longer.
-Correspondingly, the most optimistic achievable performance gain values shall be scaled down by a factor of $5\dots100$.
+On the one side, even a cached instruction in the memory needs about five times more access time and the time required to access 'far' memory is roughly 100 times longer.
+Correspondingly, the optimistic achievable performance gain values shall be scaled down by a factor of $5\dots100$.
 A considerable part of the difference between efficiencies $\alpha_{eff}^{HPL}$ and $\alpha_{eff}^{HPCG}$ can be attributed to a different cache behavior because of the 'sparse' matrix operations.